GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I_ex2.md

 * Once you are done with digitizing click on ![](/fig/mActionSaveEdits.png) to save your edits.
 * Click again on ![](/fig/mActionToggleEditing.png) to end the editing mode.

-Now we can use an icon instead of just a point to display the layer __“PAK_airports”__ to visualise this fact better.
+In order to transmit the information quickly, we can use a plane icon to display the layer __"PAK_airports"__, instead of just a point.

 * Right-click on the layer__“PAK_flood_2024_blocked_road”__in the `Layer Panel` -> `Properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `Symbology` tab.
 * Keep the single symbol option.
 Select any symbol from the list that is appropriate for marking blocked roads.